neet/puppeteer-ipc/README.md

 - options.distPath `string` Path for JS file of `puppeteer-ipc/browser`
 - options.skipBrowserInitialization `boolean` Whether or not to skip initialization such as loading JS file on browser.

 This is a class that controls IPC on Node.js side.
-Since this class extends `EventEmitter`, you can also inherited methods such as `on`, `off` and `once`.
+Since this class extends `EventEmitter`, you can also use inherited methods such as `on`, `off` and `once`.

 #### `start`

 - returns: `Promise<void>` Nothing

-Exposes Node.js APIs on the browser and wait for them to be loaded.
+Exposes Node.js gateway methods to the browser and wait for them to be loaded.

 #### `send`

 - `name` `string` Name of the event
-- `...payloads` `unknown[]` Payloads of the event which will be passed to the callback function
+- `...payloads` `unknown[]` Payloads of the event which will be passed to the callback function. **These values must be serializable to JSON**
 - returns: `Promise<void>` Nothing

-A method that sends event to browser from Node.js.
+A method that sends an event to the browser from Node.js.

 ### `IPC` (`puppeteer-ipc/browser`)

-This is a class that controls IPC on Node.js side.
-Since this class extends `EventEmitter`, you can also inherited methods such as `on`, `off` and `once`.
+This is a class that controls IPC on the browser side.

 #### `IPC.send`

-- `name` `string` Name of the event
-- `...payloads` `unknown[]` Payloads of the event which will be passed to the callback function
-- returns: `Promise<void>` Nothing

-A method that sends event to browser from Node.js.
+A method that sends an event to Node.js from the browser.
+Behaves exactly the same as `puppeteer-ipc/main`'s `send` method.

 ## TypeScript